Leadership Training Syllabus

 You will be given a timed, management challenge that will assist you in a tangible example of how to execute the 4 phases of the Team Work Cycle.

 By discovering your strengths you will learn which areas of projects you will bring the most value to and how to support others when they are operating in their strength zones.
-Some of your learning outcomes will include

 - Make Shift Happen through The Empowerment Dynamic (TED)

 This interactive presentation will explain the difference between a successful and an unsuccessful mindset and how to coach yourself and others to make the shift.
 Using TED – The Empowerment Dynamic, a tool developed by David Emerald, you will learn more methods on how to challenge, coach and create a winning position during any situation for yourself or others.
 More importantly, you and your team will learn how to steer clear of the Dreaded Drama Triangle and Make a Shift to The Empowerment Dynamic.
 The ability to make this shift quickly is the foundation of emotional discipline.
-You will learn:

 You’ll never deal with time the same way again after learning the Cortex Method of time design.
 This practical, interactive, learning module, supported by an ebook and audiobook version, on time management will teach you how to design your time for the highest levels of personal and team productivity and effectiveness.
-Your learning objectives are: